-$For the year ended \ December \ 31, 2014, the Group recorded operating lease \ expenses \ of \ US\$6,031,670 \ (2012: US\$1,974,787; 2013: US\$3,694,591).$
+For the year ended December 31, 2014, the Group recorded operating lease expenses of US\$6,031,670 (2012: US\$1,974,787; 2013: US\$3,694,591).

-(z) Property warrants
+(z) Property warranty

 The Company and its subsidiaries provide customers with warranties which cover major defects of building structure and certain fittings and facilities of properties sold as stipulated in the relevant sales contracts.
 The warranty period varies from two months to three years, depending on different property components the warranty covers.